NRP-Raja/CE-CO.-LIMITED/EmailJS-Complete-Setup.md

 ```
 Hello,

-You have received a new message from your ABC Company website:
+You have received a new message from your CE CO.
+LIMITED website:

 Name: {{from_name}}
 Email: {{from_email}}